hiiamboris/red-wiki/VID-Reference-Documentation.md

 When a block is passed without any actor name prefix, the default actor for the face type is created according to the definitions [here](https://github.com/red/red/blob/master/modules/view/styles.red).

+# Panels

+It is possible to define child panels for grouping faces together, and eventually applying specific styles.
+The panel-class face types from View are supported in VID with a specific syntax:

+## panel

+**Syntax**

+    panel <divider> <options> [<body>]

+    <divider> : optional number of row or columns (integer!).
+    <options> : optional list of settings for the panel.
+    <body>    : panel's VID content description (block!).

+**Description**

+Constructs a child panel inside the current container, where the content is another VID block.
+A divider argument can be provided, setting a grid-mode layout:
+* if the direction is `across`, divider represents number of columns.
+* if the direction is `below`, divider represents number of rows.

+***
+## group-box

+**Syntax**

+    group-box <divider> <options> [<body>]

+    <divider> : optional number of row or columns (integer!).
+    <options> : optional list of settings for the panel.
+    <body>    : panel's VID content description (block!).

+**Description**

+Constructs a child group-box panel inside the current container, where the content is another VID block.
+A divider argument can be provided, setting a grid-mode layout:
+* if the direction is `across`, divider represents number of columns.
+* if the direction is `below`, divider represents number of rows.

+_Note_: Providing a string! value as option will set the group-box title text.

+***
+## tab-panel

+**Syntax**

+    tab-panel <options> [<name> <body>...]

+    <options> : optional list of settings for the panel.
+    <name>    : a tab's title (string!).
+    <body>    : a tab's content as VID description (block!).

+**Description**

+Constructs a tab-panel panel inside the current container.
+The spec block must contain a pair of name and content description for each tab.
+Each tab's content body is a new child panel face, acting as any other panels.

+***
 # Styling

 ## style